Why in the world would a family in New York City fly north to Quebec City for spring break?

 Quebec City is due north of the Maine-New Hampshire border, but further north than you might expect.
 It’s about three hours from Montreal, four hours from Ottawa and Burlington, VT; five hours from Portland, ME and more than six hours from Boston.

 It’s about nine hours from New York City.
-Unless it’s part of a road trip through New England and Eastern Canada it makes the most sense to fly—and to find a good off-season package as we did.
+Unless it’s part of a road trip through New England and Eastern Canada it makes the most sense to fly—and to find a good flight/hotel/car package as we did.

 How many days do you need in Quebec?